ThienBao3617/AdvancedC-Cpp/README.md

     func_count: count = 9

-Kết quả cho thấy count trong func.c cũng chính là count trong main.c được mở rộng ra
+The result shows that count in func.c is also count in main.c being expanded

-Extern cho function: tương tự như ví dụ trên nhưng không có file header func.c để include
+Extern for functions: similar to the example above but without the func.c header file to include

 func.c